kostya-gh/stocks_prediction/README.md

-data_preprocessing.py - script with functions to download and save market data\n analysis.ipynb - notebook with visualizations and results
+data_preprocessing.py - script with functions to download and save market data
+analysis.ipynb - notebook with visualizations and results